madebyshape/statuo-google-shopping-feed-plugin/README.md

             currency: 'USD' // ISO code of the currency you want to use }) }}

-If each of these fields are not present in the array, the feed will fail to validated and throw an exception.
+If each of these fields are not present in the array, the feed will fail to be validated and throw an exception.

 ---